Freedom of Access to Clinic Entrances Act: Impact

 According to statistics gathered by the National Abortion Federation (NAF), incidents of the more disastrous forms of violence (such as murder, attempted murder, bombing and arson) have decreased since 1994, the year the Freedom of Access to Clinic Entrances Act was enacted.
 The Clinton administration prosecuted 17 defendants for violations of the FACE act in 1997, and prosecuted an average of about 10 defendants per year since the law was enacted.
 The George W. Bush administration, by comparison, only prosecuted about two defendants per year for violations of the FACE act.
 According to Cathleen Mahoney, Executive Vice President of the National Abortion Federation and former attorney for the Justice Department, "The amount of [violent] activity really did drop a lot after FACE was enacted and it was beginning to be enforced".

 In July 2022, Republican Representative Ted Budd and Senator Thom Tillis of North Carolina wrote to the state's Attorney General, Josh Stein, asking him to apply the FACE Act to protect CPCs in North Carolina, saying that there was vandalism at the Mountain Area Pregnancy Services facility.

+Second Trump administration

+Donald Trump was inaugurated as president on 20 January 2025.
+On 23 January 2025, Trump pardoned 23 convicted under the FACE Act.
+A memo dated 24 January 2025 says "future abortion-related FACE Act prosecutions and civil actions will be permitted only in extraordinary circumstances".

+In September 2025, the administration sued protesters of an event at a Synagogue in West Orange, New Jersey, under the FACE Act, alleging the "actions were intended to interfere with the synagogue community’s right to freely exercise their religion".
+The event was a real estate fair for property in the State of Israel and in Israeli settlements.

+In February 2026, the administration charged 39 including Nekima Levy Armstrong, Don Lemon, and Georgia Fort under the FACE Act for a protest at Cities Church during Operation Metro Surge.
+Reportedly, David Easterwood the acting field director of the Saint Paul, Minnesota, ICE field office is a pastor at the church.

+In April 2026 the Justice Department issued a report accusing the Biden administration of weaponizing the FACE ACT against anti-abortion activists.
+The report is a project of the "Weaponization Working Group."